24seconds/orka/README.md

 #### Why Browser Compatibility is limited?

-Because I made this to use by my self.
-I haven't tested on Opera and Firefox.
+Because I made this to use by myself, I haven't tested on Opera and Firefox.
-One thing for sure is that Localdrop can not support ios Safari and Safari
+One thing for sure is that Localdrop can not support ios Safari and Safari.

+#### LocalDrop not works in my environment X(

+Sadly, there are several reasons I guess.
+In my case, I have experienced this situation in StarBucks.
+I guess if router blocks sending data to local peer, this could be happened.

 #### 🚄 About download speed

-##### RTCDataChannel
+##### Why LocalDrop sends chunk with header?

-It really varies.
-Though, there is one thing to improve.
-Currently, LocalDrop sends chunk with `header` to classify where does chunk come from.
+Currently, LocalDrop sends chunk with `header` to classify where does chunk from.
 Putting and parsing header has some overhead.
 If header is removed, then speed would be faster 2 times (I've tested).

-##### BufferControl
+##### Why do we care about BufferControl?

 Depends on your device (pc or mobile) and network environment, buffer control is needed.
-In chromium, buffer size is 16 Mb for now, 14:07 Wed 01 Jul 2020 (https://chromium.googlesource.com/external/webrtc/+/master/pc/data_channel.cc#384)
+In chromium, buffer size is 16 Mb for now, 14:07 Wed 01 Jul 2020. (https://chromium.googlesource.com/external/webrtc/+/master/pc/data_channel.cc#384) If buffer is overflowed in sending side, dataChannel got error `Unable to queue data for sending`.

-So I set buffer as half of chromium limitation (8 Mb).
-And because of buffer, download speed may vary a bit.
+So I set buffer limit as half of chromium limitation (8 Mb).
+Hence, because of buffer control, download speed varies a bit.

-#### 🍕 DataChannel Chunk size
+#### 🍕 Why DataChannel Chunk size is 16k?

-RTCDataChannel.send has some limitation.
+`RTCDataChannel.send()` has some limitation.
 Some people recommends to send around 16kiB at most.
 I referred these links
 - [Understanding message size limits](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_data_channels#Understanding_message_size_limits)
 - [WebRTC data channel: Optimum message size (#5)](http://viblast.com/blog/2015/2/5/webrtc-data-channel-message-size)

-### 🐏 Memory Issue: Transfer Large file
+### 🐏 Memory Issue about Transfer Large file: Why does LocalDrop use StreamSaver.js?

-When transfer large file, we need to care about memory in receiver side.
-If we just accumulate in memory, device would crash easily.
+When transferring large file, we need to care about memory in receiver side.
+If we just accumulate chunks in memory, device would be crashed easily.
 I've tested and if you have enough swap space, then accumulated chunks are goes into swap area.
-It's okay for pc but not mobile.
+It's okay for desktop, but not for mobile.

 We can use filesystem API but it is deprecated.
 That's why I use [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to avoid memory issue.